oshwa/2026.oshwa.org/src/pages/attend.md

 ## Location

-Both days will take place at **Technische Universität Berlin** (TU Berlin) at the main campus, building details TBA.
+Both days will take place at **Technische Universität Berlin** (TU Berlin) at the main campus, Straße des 17.
+Juni 136 10623 Berlin

 Social events and other gatherings will happen at different locations **Friday May the 22nd, Saturday the 23rd and Sunday the 24th.** Be sure to check the Schedule page for more information.